jsta/glatos-spatial_workshop_materials/_episodes/03-vector-csv-to-shapefile-in-r.md

 file header or somewhere in the data columns.

 It is not typical to store CRS information in a column.
 But this particular file contains CRS information this way.
-The `geodeticDa` and `utmZone` columns contain the information that helps us determine the CRS:
+The `utmZone` column contain the information that helps us determine the CRS:

-* `geodeticDa`: WGS84  -- this is geodetic datum WGS84
 * `utmZone`: 17

 In